 Habit Tracker

 Tracking habits is key to building good routines.
 I use a simple habit tracker to monitor things like hydration and exercise, which helps keep me accountable.
+You can find more inspiration in our creative bullet journal ideas.

 Visual Goal Setting

 Using visuals for goal setting helps keep my ambitions in sight.
 I love drawing progress bars or charts to see how far I’ve come.
+You can also try these creative bullet journal calendar ideas to track your long-term milestones.

 Pomodoro Timer Log